In honor of Alien Day, our staff honors the iconic and enduring “Alien” franchise — celebrating its impact culturally, cinematically, and personally.

 In Spain, the film was renamed Alien: The Eighth Passenger.
 But the ninth person along for the doomed voyage, the viewer, was left just as deeply affected and permanently altered as the crew of the Nostromo.
 And H.R.
 Giger, a once rather obscure and ridiculed artist from Switzerland, provided the catalyst for not only some monumental moviemaking but a truly timeless movie monster.

 A tribute by Matthew Currie Holmes

 I’m just going to come out and say it: Aliens is the best film of the entire Alien franchise.
-Putting aside the fact that it is the benchmark for what a sequel is supposed to do — twice the excitement, twice the scares and action — it is a remarkable exercise in set up and pay off.
+Putting aside the fact that it is the benchmark for what a sequel is supposed to do — twice the excitement, twice the scares, and twice the action — it is a remarkable exercise in setup and payoff.

-Aliens picks up 57 years after Ellen Ripley (Sigourney Weaver) jettisoned her escape pod from the ill fated Nostromo.
+Aliens picks up 57 years after Ellen Ripley (Sigourney Weaver) jettisoned her escape pod from the ill-fated Nostromo.
 Ripley was rescued by a salvage ship and taken to a space station where she, deposes to the muckily mucks at the corporation running the show just what happened on exomoon LV-426 warning them about the planet and its alien visitor.
-To Ripley’s shock, she discovers that corporation has had colonists on LV-426 for years and have begun terraforming the planet.
+Much to Ripley’s shock, she discovers that the corporation has had colonists on LV-426 for years and has begun terraforming the planet.